Genus zero Gopakumar-Vafa invariants of the Banana manifold

 By stability, $\EE \rightarrow \EE$ is either the zero map or an isomorphism, which implies $\EE_F=0$ or $\EE\cong \EE_F$.
 By assumption, $\EE$ and hence $\EE_F$ is nonzero, so $\EE \cong \EE_F$ and $\EE$ is scheme-theoretically supported on $F$. \end{proof}

 This gives us a natural map $\rho:M\to \PP^1$ which allows us to compute the \wec\ fiberwise.
-Recall that for any constructible morphism, the weighted Euler characteristic can be computed as a push forward \cite{macpherson74}.
+Recall that for any constructible morphism, the weighted Euler characteristic can be computed as a pushforward \cite{macpherson74}.
 So the map $\rho:M\to \PP^1$ allows us to compute the Behrend function weighted Euler characteristics fiberwise.
 Thus, we get:

 where $(\rho_*\nu)(t)= e(M_t, \nu_t)$ for $t\in \PP^1$, $M_t\coloneqq\rho^{-1}(t)$, and $\nu_t\coloneqq\nu|_{M_t}$.